Building a rich text editor for UIKit, AppKit and SwiftUI

 To listen for changes in the text editor and sync them back to the text binding, we need to implement text view delegation.
 However, since TextEditor is a struct, it can’t be used as the text view delegate.

-We can solve this by adding a coordinator to the rich text editor and use it as delegate.
+We can solve this by adding a coordinator to the editor and use it as the delegate.
 Let’s create a RichTextCoordinator and use it to coordinate changes between SwiftUI and the underlying views.

 #if os(iOS) || os(macOS) || os(tvOS)